West Virginia Talk

 Top of the page

-The Phrase Finder -- Site founded in 1997 by Gary Martin, who writes the Meanings and Origins section of the site and the Phrase A Week posts.
+• The Phrase Finder -- Site founded in 1997 by Gary Martin, who writes the Meanings and Origins section of the site and the Phrase A Week posts.
 It grew out of an interest in computational linguistics that was developed during his post-graduate research in 1985 and later while working in an IBM-financed research project at Sheffield Hallam University.
-Includes a discussion forum where you can ask questions about the origins of English-language phrases.
+The discussion forum has been replaced with a Facebook page.
+But the archive is still searchable.

 Top of the page